Financial Literacy Programming

 The Service Centre combines the functions of the Student Accounts office, Financial Aid & Awards, and many services provided by the Registrar’s office.
 This presentation aims to teach students about tuition fees, scholarships, financial aid, and general financial literacy.
 We want to inform and empower students with the confidence to make important financial decisions in their lives and teach them where to go for support when they need it.
 We will also educate students about registration, their GPA, and how to take control of their degree.

 Mid-way through the semester, how is your piggy bank doing?
 University is a great way to immerse yourself in new ideas and meet new people but let’s be honest, it can be tough financially.
 We all know that the best way to help stretch our money further is to have a clear game plan in place, but we rarely do it.
 Financial Aid & Awards aims to teach students the budgeting skills that will help them finish the year and their university career with as little debt as possible.
 They will help students understand where their money is going and provide them with tools to help their day to day spending.
+This session will also be geared towards preparation for the Financial Need-Based Bursary application.

 You’re in a new city, a new country, and you’re about to start a new phase in your life at Saint Mary’s University!
 Financial Aid & Awards wants to help make all your new experiences as smooth and easy as possible by assisting you with any questions or concerns you may have about funding your education away from home.
 We aim to help you with questions you have regarding what’s available to help you pay your tuition and fees, payment options, employment opportunities, and how to navigate various Canadian systems like banking and taxes.